People

 Email: epere136@ucr.edu | Curriculum Vitae

-Erick is a fourth-year doctoral student and a Eugene Cota Robles Fellow in the Developmental Psychology program at UC Riverside.
+Erick is a fifth-year doctoral student and a Eugene Cota Robles Fellow in the Developmental Psychology program at UC Riverside.
 He received his B.A. in psychology at California State University Northridge.
 While there, he was a National Institute of Health BUILD PODER Scholar working on research that addressed the motor and social barriers to physical activity and fitness among young adults with Autism Spectrum Disorder.
 His research at UC Riverside focuses on improving the assessment and treatment of Fetal Alcohol Spectrum Disorder.
 Additionally, Erick is interested in how individuals cope with the loss of their loved ones.
 He seeks to understand how bereavement and grief varies across cultures, the life-span, and the context surrounding the loss (e.g., cause, timing, relationship to the deceased).
 In his free time, he enjoys Wu-Tang, treflips, stage dives, and high fives.

 Arash Mehrkesh, M. A.